moirei/event-tracking/README.md

 ## Features

-- Send events to multiple analytics channels
+- Send events to multiple analytics channels with ease
 - Flexible event name and property mapping per channel per event
 - Automatically capture and track local and vendor events
 - Capture and track observable model events
 - Use PHP Enums as event names
-- Send events asynchronously queues
+- Send events asynchronously with queues

 ## Example